SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 alternative hypothesis: true location is greater than 0
 ```

-This test provides a similar conclusion to the one obtain with the t-test and we can reject the null hypothesis at the significance level of 5% and conclude that Diet B significantly reduces the weight of the participants.
+This test provides a similar conclusion to the one obtained with the t-test.
+We can reject the null hypothesis at the significance level of 5% and conclude that diet B significantly reduces the weight of the participants.